 Middle Stage of Alcohol Misuse

 The middle stage of alcohol misuse is when drinking alcohol causes interference in day-to-day life.
 The person in this stage usually experiences a much higher tolerance to alcohol, evident physical symptoms, and more evident drinking behaviours.
+At this point, many people start to question whether alcoholism is simply a matter of willpower or a disease that requires treatment.

 Serious Problem Drinking